View Cancer Clinical Trials

 - Severe, active co-morbidity, defined as follows:

-- Uncontrolled cardiac disease, such as uncontrolled hypertension, unstable angina, and/or congestive heart failure requiring hospitalization within the last 6 months;
+- Uncontrolled cardiac disease, such as uncontrolled hypertension or unstable angina;

 - Transmural myocardial infarction within the last 6 months;

 - History of congestive heart failure and/or history of left ventricular ejection fraction < 50%;